djflaherty/programming_big_data_djf/README.md

 <br>

 <b>CA5 R Calculator, Python Lambda, Map, Filter, Reduce</b><br>
-Part A: Python calculator functions from CA1 implemented as a set of 10 functions in R<br>
+Part A: Python calculator functions from CA01 implemented as a set of 10 functions in R<br>
-Part B: Calculator functions in Python using lambda, map, filter, reduce, generator and list comprehension
+Part B: More calculator functions in Python but this time using lambda, map, filter, reduce, list comprehension and generators